Calabi-Yau Varieties via Cyclic Covers, and Complex Hyperbolic Structures for their Moduli Spaces: Infinitesimal Torelli

 Let $Z$ be a smooth projective variety, $L\in \Pic(Z)$ and $d\ge 2$ be an integer such that $-K_Z=(d-1)L$.
 Assume that we have a tuple $(Z,d,L, L_1, \cdots, L_m)$ such that there exists $s_i\in H^0(Z, L_i)$ defining a smooth divisor $D_i$, and $s=s_1\cdots s_k$ defining a simple normal crossing divisor $D=\sum\limits_{i=1}^m D_i$.

 Denote $T=(L_1, \cdots, L_m)$.
 Denote $\PP_T=\prod_{i=1}^k\PP(H^0(Z, L_i))$ the product of linear systems of $L_i$.
 Let $\sU_T$ be the Zariski open subset of $\PP_T$ consisting of simple normal crossing divisors of type $T$.
-The $d$-fold covers of $Z$ branching along the divisors in $\sU_T$ form a family $\Y_T \to \sU_T$ of singular Calabi-Yau varieties.
+The degree-$d$ cyclic covers of $Z$ branching along the divisors in $\sU_T$ form a family $\Y_T \to \sU_T$ of singular Calabi--Yau varieties.
 This family admits a simultaneous crepant resolution, see \S\ref{section: completeness}.
 The pure Hodge structures on the integral middle cohomology of the fibers of $\Y_T \to \sU_T$ form a VHS (variation of Hodge structures) $\HH_T\to \mathscr{U}_T$.
 This VHS admits an induced action of the cyclic group $\mu_d$.

 Recall that $\chi\colon \mu_d\hookrightarrow \CC^{\times}$ is the tautological character of $\mu_d$.
 Let $\xi_d=\exp(\frac{2\pi\sqrt{-1}}{d})$.
 The middle cohomology group $H^n(Y, \QQ[\xi_d])$ admits an induced action of $\mu_d$.
 Denote by $H^n_\chi(Y,\QQ[\xi_d])\subset H^n(Y, \QQ[\xi_d])$ the $\chi$-eigenspace with respect to this action.
 We have $H^{n,0}(Y)\subset H^n_\chi(Y, \CC)$, see \cite[Lemma 1.2]{arapura2014hodge}.
 Denote by $h^{p,q}_\chi=\dim H^{p,q}_\chi (Y, \CC)$.
 The Hodge structures of type $(1, h^{n-1,1}_{\chi},\cdots, h^{1,n-1}_{\chi}, h^{0,n}_{\chi})$ on $H^n_{\chi}(Y, \QQ[\xi_d])$ form a sub-VHS of $\HH_T$, which we denote by $H_{T,\chi}$.